Getting Out of Kyoto

 To end our trip in style we went to Kurama onsen, an outdoor hot spring to relax after hiking and make the most of this great experience and its natural setting.

 If you are planning a trip to Japan add a visit to onsen to your list of things to do.
-My friend Yasue took me to one in Tokyo so I certainly maxed out my soaking and splashing for a week.
+My friend Yasue took me to one in Tokyo.
+Consequently I maxed out my soaking and splashing for a week.
 Hopefully there will be more spas and hot springs to stop by on my trip.